ajfisher/ajfisher.me/site/src/content/pages/who.md

 ## My job

-I am the Head of Creative Technologies at Aesop, a global cosmetics retailer, headquartered in Melbourne, Australia.
-I work with a great bunch of people who are some of the best at what they do in technology as well as digital and physical retail.
+I am the Director of Global Technology at Aesop, a global cosmetics retailer, headquartered in Melbourne, Australia.
+I work with a great bunch of people who are some of the best at what they do in technology, digital and physical retail.
 I get to work with a diverse team all over the world and am proud that the business entrusts me to do interesting things with the Aesop brand and not ruin the business.